conedevelopment/bazar-docs/shipping.md

 Registering shipping methods works almost the same as registering gateways methods.
 All custom drivers should extend the `Bazar\Shipping\Driver` class, which holds one abstract method: `calculate()`.

 > Note, the name is guessed automatically from the class name by default.
-If the guessed name does not match the desired one, you may specify your custom driver name using the `name()` method.
+If the guessed name does not match the desired one, you may specify your custom driver name using the `getName()` method.

 Let's create a simple driver as an example: